raspberrypilearning/cd-dice-roller/en/step_6.md

 --- task ---

- This can be done by adding the following line of code!
+ This can be done by adding the following line of code.

 ```javascript
   function toggleDieYellow(dieID) {